CyberHappenings logo

 Hide ▲

-A convicted REvil affiliate, Yaroslav Vasinskyi, has accused the Russian government of planning the 2021 Kaseya supply chain attack.
-Vasinskyi, who was sentenced to over 13 years in prison for his role in numerous ransomware attacks, claims that the Russian government orchestrated the attack to disrupt downstream systems and gain access to critical infrastructure.
-The Kaseya attack exploited a vulnerability in the company's remote monitoring software VSA, compromising over 1,000 companies.
-During a DEF CON 33 session, cybersecurity experts Jon DiMaggio and John Fokker discussed REvil's operations and the Kaseya attack.
-Vasinskyi, who was extradited to the US in early 2022, reportedly communicated with DiMaggio from prison, revealing details about the attack and the Russian government's involvement.
-The session highlighted REvil's sophisticated ransomware-as-a-service model and its operational tactics.
+A convicted REvil affiliate, Yaroslav Vasinskyi, has accused the Russian government of planning the 2021 supply chain attack against Kaseya.
+Vasinskyi, who was sentenced to over 13 years in prison for his role in numerous ransomware attacks, claims that the Russian government orchestrated the attack to disrupt critical infrastructure.
+The Kaseya attack exploited a vulnerability in Kaseya's remote monitoring software VSA, compromising over 1,000 companies.
+The Russian government has not taken credit for the attack.
+Vasinskyi's allegations were discussed during a DEF CON 33 session by Jon DiMaggio, chief intelligence strategist at Analyst1, and John Fokker, head of threat intelligence at Trellix.
+The session provided insights into REvil's operations and the structure of its ransomware-as-a-service model.

 Timeline